MatthewKissinger/vm-ad-setup/README.md

 - Personal Computer running Windows 10 or 11
 - Basic understanding of ping command
 - Basic understanding of Windows File Explorer

+<h2>What is a Domain Controller?</h2>

+<p>A Windows Domain Controller is essentially any server that has Active Directory Domain Services installed.</p>
+<p>Its job is to handle authentication requests across the domain (network of computers). </p>
+<p>You can have several Domain Controllers in a network, but there is always only one Main Domain Controller, and the primary reason for multiple Domain Controllers is to replicate important data.</p>

 <h2>Create the Domain Controller Virtual Machine</h2>